Valerie Spencer: Casting and creation

 In December 2016, Sarpy was downgraded to recurring basis.
 In February 2019, it was announced that Sarpy had joined the cast of The Young and the Restless.
-On March 28, 2019, it was announced that Paulina Bugembe had been cast in the role of Valerie, and had already had her first day on-set; she made her first appearance on April 23, 2019.
-Bugembe made her final appearance on September 1 of the following year.
+On March 28, 2019, it was announced that Paulina Lule had been cast in the role of Valerie, and had already had her first day on-set; she made her first appearance on April 23, 2019.
+Lule made her final appearance on September 1 of the following year.